 Young learners using the My Math Academy program made gains in math learning to a degree that Harlingen teachers and administrators said they had never seen before.
 Mastery of math skills doubled for 4-year-olds and tripled for 3-year-olds, compared to prior knowledge assessments conducted at the start of the pilot.
-Additionally, pre-K students showed exceptional growth, with some achieving mastery of 1st and even 2nd grade skills (Thai & Bang, 2022).
-Similar math gains were reported when we surveyed Harlingen teachers: More than 90% reported that My Math Academy had a positive impact on math learning skills, including number identification and counting skills, and over 96% reported increases in children's levels of engagement, interest, and selfconfidence in math learning (Thai & Bang, 2021).
+Additionally, several pre-K students demonstrated exceptional growth across Texas state standards and performed at a 2nd grade level (Thai & Bang, 2022).
+Similar math gains were reported when we surveyed Harlingen teachers: More than 90% reported that My Math Academy had a positive impact on math learning skills, including number identification and counting skills, and over 96% reported increases in children's levels of engagement, interest, and self-confidence in math learning (Thai & Bang, 2021).
 Teachers agreed that the program enabled them to easily identify areas of need for each student and access supplemental materials that supported daily math instruction and aligned with instructional goals.
 When we interviewed teachers, many described the Dashboard as an essential support, allowing them to focus on differentiating instruction for their students.